 3. Make guidance and advice accessible

 Your employees might need further support beyond an in-house literacy programme – but the cost of expert financial guidance or advice may be a barrier for them.
-If you’re able, providing these services for free or at a subsidised rate could encourage employees to go beyond a basic understanding and actively engage with their finances.
-For workplace pensions, your employees may already have access to free or discounted advice through your workplace scheme provider.
+If you’re able to, providing these services for free or at a subsidised rate could encourage employees to go beyond a basic understanding and actively engage with their finances.

-If subsidising advice isn’t an option for you, clear signposting of free guidance and resources can be just as important for employees to further their financial learning.
-Many employers admit their employees aren’t fully aware of the benefits they offer or don’t fully understand them.
-So make sure any relevant internal or external links and materials are widely known and easily found.
+Many employers may admit that their employees aren’t fully aware of the benefits they offer or don’t fully understand them.
+So, make sure any relevant internal or external links and materials are widely known and easily found.
 This will allow your employees to improve their financial literacy at their own pace, and in their own time.

 There are lots of materials to direct employees to, such as: